AgoraDesk-LocalMonero/insta-image-viewer/README.md

 ## Features

 * Show a single image in a full screen mode
+* Nice swipe animation (like in Instagram) to dismiss full screen mode
-* Use pinch & zoom to zoom in and out of images
+* Use pinch & zoom to zoom in and out in a full screen mode
 * No dependencies besides Flutter
-* Callbacks for `onPageChanged` and `onViewerDismissed`

 ## Usage

-As ease as an image widget:
+As easy as an image widget:

 ```dart
 SizedBox(